 The two tapered washers are necessary for a water tight seal and smooth movement of the pivot rod.

-Pivot Rod Installation
+Install the Drain Pivot Rod

 - Slide the pivot nut over the rod as shown below.